Document Tools

 Can I paste raw HTML instead of uploading a file?

-Why does my PDF look different from Chrome print preview?
+Why does my PDF look different from Chrome's print preview?

 Is this suitable for invoices and formal documents?